FMarcelFC/FMarcelFC/README.md

 # 💫 About Me:
-👋 Hello,my name is Freddy Flores, I'm a software developer with 6 years of experience.<br>💻 I'm driven by problem solving, I found at a very young age a passion for solving logical problems, that's how I started in the tech world.<br>🌐 I've worked in Angular and Flutter (2 published apps) projects, both with PHP backend hosted in an Apache Server.<br>🌱 I'm currently learning Java and FastAPI with Python to make backend projects.<br>🚀 I would love to collaborate with other devs in opensource projects.
+👋 Hello,my name is Freddy Flores, I'm a software developer with 6 years of experience.<br>💻 I'm driven by problem solving, I found at a very young age a passion for solving logical problems, that's how I started in the tech world.<br>🌐 I've worked in Angular and Flutter (2 published apps) projects, both with PHP backend hosted in an Apache Server.<br>🌱 I'm currently learning Java and FastAPI with Python to make backend projects.<br>🚀 I would love to collaborate with other devs in open source projects.
 Feel free to contact me.<br>

 ## 🌐 Socials: